About the Center for Deep Optical Imaging

 Breakthroughs Made Over the Past Decade

-Our group has been addressing one of the most important and challenging problems in the history of optical imaging—probing targets embedded deep within a scattering medium.
+Our Center has been addressing one of the most important and challenging problems in the history of optical imaging—probing targets embedded deep within a scattering medium.
 We have systematically approached this subject, progressively solving low- to high-order inverse scattering problems.
 Through these efforts, we have pioneered a novel imaging framework termed Reflection Matrix Imaging (RMI), achieving non-invasive optical imaging with high resolution at unprecedented imaging depths.
 We have also reported other noteworthy results, including the control of wave propagation in scattering media, the study of wave propagation in scattering media, and the development of transformative imaging modalities such as a lensless single-fiber endoscope, which has reinforced progress in deep-tissue imaging.

 Representative Reports